Want to learn new ways to make extra money?

 I did this and it put a huge dent in our debt balance.
 It literally took many months off of the amount of time it took to pay off our debt!
 Getting a raise isn’t a license to spend more.
 It’s an opportunity.

-Willpower is the most powerful weapon in your get out of debt arsenal.
+Willpower is the most powerful weapon in your arsenal.
 Without willpower, most of these other steps wouldn’t even be doable.

 You may need to change your mindset like I did.
 You may need to decide on a reward for yourself that you only get if you pay off debt fast.
 That way you can keep your eyes on the prize.
 It may be as simple as having an inspirational quote delivered to your inbox everyday.

-Do whatever it takes to keep your will to get out of debt.
+Do whatever it takes to keep your will.
 Reward yourself after each credit card you pay off.
 Buy yourself some coffee.
 Take some “you” time.
 These steps are there to help you, but you have to want to do them.

 The nice thing is that willpower is like a muscle, which means you can train it.